They called this era the Age of Mechs.

 So people separated, still loosely allied by their common ancestral heritage, but with nothing else in common.
 Wars continued, but a complex web of treaties limited the destruction of essential war materiel.
 The human race stood a better chance of resisting alien incursions once it stopped destroying their own settlements and warships.

 "It's all fine and dandy to conquer your neighbor's planet.
-At the very least, don't bring out the big guns and please lease the expensive stuff in space intact."
+At the very least, don't bring out the big guns and please leave the expensive stuff in space intact."

 Not the best solution, but somehow humanity muddled through.